eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |ASYNCHRONOUS_PUBLISH_MODE-api|: An internal thread takes the responsibility of sending the data asynchronously.
   The write operation returns before the data is actually sent.

+Also, the |PublishModeQosPolicy::flow_ctrl_name-api| has to be set to the name of a valid :ref:`flow-controllers` descriptor name.

 Example
 """""""